ricardoleoncorreia/platzi-market/docs/postgresql.md

     * Location: `SHOW hba_file;`.
     * Helpful for:
         * Allows more specificity for the roles and access to databases for each user.
-        * Contains a table with type (local, host, hostssl, hostnossl), database name, username, IP address and method (trust, md5, etc).
+        * Contains a table with type (local, host, hostssl, hostnossl), database name, username, IP address and method (trust, md5, etc.).
 * pg_ident.conf: user mapping configuration file.
     * Location: `SHOW ident_file;`.
     * Useful for mapping OS user with PostgreSQL user.